i01000101/i01000101/README.md

 <h1>What am I doing</h1>
-I am developing plugins for using Huawei mobile services in React Native.
+I am working at Turkish Airlines Technology as a full stack developer.
 <h1>What am I thinking</h1>
 <img align='right' src="https://i.ibb.co/1JzkZFV/wizard-5-removebg-preview.png" alt="wizard-5-removebg-preview" width="250">
 We lived on farms, then we lived in cities, and now we're living on computers!
 In an age where everything is done on computers, being a programmer is just like being a wizard.
 I love being one of the wizards of the modern age.